Chapter 2: Meals and feeding

 Prepare a menu for one or two weeks at a time.

-Have a file of appropriate recipes close at hand.
+Keep a file of appropriate recipes nearby.

 Add an extra ingredient or two (e.g., cheese or ham) to make a simple dish more satisfying.

-Repeat a few favourite meals (e.g., tuna melt Tuesday; tomato soup and grilled cheese on Fridays).
-This can make things easier and be something to look forward to.
+and grilled cheese on Fridays).
+This can make things easier and may be

-Make extra you can freeze or serve again the next day.
+When possible, make extra you can freeze or serve again the next day.

 Have a standard shopping list for the meals you cook regularly.

-Be prepared to adjust the meal plan for changes in food preferences.
+Be prepared to adjust the meal plan for changes in food

 What may help